sneakysneak/docs/pages/templates/01-installing-connectors.md

 ---
 ## Basics

-In order to use Cyclr, you need to install connectors for your apps.
+In order to use build a Cyclr template you need to install connectors.
+You can do this from the template builder.
+If this is your first template you will be directed to the connector store in order to get started.

-To do this, make sure you are in the builder (click to create a cycle) and then click the Add Application Connector button in the right sidebar of the builder.

 ![](./images/add-connector.gif)

+If you need further connectors these can be added from the the right sidebar of the builder.
+There are two types of connector avaiable.
+Application connectors work with many popular SaaS applications.
+Utility connectors are provided to help in the constructon of your integratons.

-When you install a connector, you will need to authenticate it in order to allow Cyclr to connect.
-If you’re just experimenting, you can skip this step.
+If you want to test a template you will need to authenticate it in order to allow Cyclr to connect.
+If you’re just experimenting, you can skip this step and install with the connector without authentication.

 ### Authenticating a Connector